 5 tips to keep warm this winter

-December is well and truly here and so too is the frosty weather.
+Winter is well and truly here and so too is the frosty weather.
 British winters can be long, dark and unforgiving.
-Bearing this in mind I have decided to bring you my winter edit – a series of tips and tricks to (hopefully) help you make the most of the season.

 - A good alternative to the Gehwol Fusskraft Red cream is the Pink Peppermint foot lotion by Lush, which works similarly to stimulate circulation.
 If going out on a cold day I’ll sometimes rub this into my hands to fend off frosty fingers.

 - In terms of footwear, you can’t beat (in my humble opinion) a pair of shearling lined boots *ahem, Ugg dupes* They may not be the height of sophistication, but they do the job and they’re ridiculously comfortable.
 I can imagine all the guys out there are thinking this is one for the ladies, but there is a good selection of shearling lined winter boots out there for men too.

 - Heated insoles (try ebay!) and shearling insoles will add extra insulation to your existing footwear.